YingjieQiao/Comp-Struct-2D/README.md

 # Optimized carry-lookahead 32 bit adder

 The idea is adapated from the 50.002 2D handout.
+See the diagram in the handout.

 # CNF file generation output